 Conclusions

-In this manuscript, we demonstrate the importance of the inter-cluster growth mechanism as a path for molecular growth in different environments, such as dense molecular clouds.
+In this manuscript, we demonstrate the importance of the intra-cluster ionic polymerization mechanism as a path for molecular growth in different environments, such as dense molecular clouds.
 We applied the mechanism on van der Waals clusters containing cyanoacetylene molecules, and a combination of cyanoacetylene and acetylene molecules; both are expected to be found in dense molecular clouds such as TMC-1.
-Our results demonstrate the rich chemistry that can emerge upon ionization of the clusters.
+Our results demonstrate the rich chemistry that can emerge upon ionization of these clusters.
 We detected formation of a large variety of molecules and isomers, among them aromatic and nonaromatic molecules, and aromatic molecules containing nitrogen within their rings.
-Aromatic molecules that contain nitrogen in their rings are highly significant, as they can lead to the formation of DNA and RNA nucleobases.
-We also observed the formation of a bicyclic structure, which demonstrates that the inter-cluster growth mechanism can lead to the formation of more complex molecular structures.
-We hope that the predictions here will help guide astronomers in future search.
-Our results predict the formation of other important compounds, including a bicyclic structure, and can help facilitate astronomy’s search for additional aromatic molecules.
+These aromatic molecules are highly significant, as they enable the formation of DNA and RNA nucleobases.
+We also observed the formation of a bicyclic structure, which demonstrates that the intra-cluster ionic polymerization mechanism can lead to the formation of even more complex molecular structures.
+We believe that the predictions here will help guide astronomers in future search for additional aromatic molecules in the ISM.

 References